Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 Repeat the sounding joy…

 It’s impossible to rush through today’s carol.
-The tune helps us stop and celebrate:
+The long, cascading musical phrases in the chorus invite us to pause and celebrate:

 Angels we have heard on high,